Data products¶

 The directory-level details are documented in data/radii/README.md.

-QA artifacts¶
+QA data¶

 Each generated QA dataset contains: